AdobeDocs/dynamic-media-classic.en/guidelines.md

 ## Documentation Guidelines

-We ask that any contributions to our documentation follow certain style guidelines.
+Adobe asks that any contributions to its documentation follow certain style guidelines.

-Following these guidelines makes the review of your contribution easier and therefore integration into our documentation is faster.
+Following these guidelines makes the review of your contribution easier and therefore integration into Adobe documentation is faster.

 ### Language and Style